thierryc/SketchAPI/_actions/SelectionChanged.md

 ---
 title: SelectionChanged
+documented: true
-summary: Triggered whenever the user changes which layers are selected in a document.
+summary: User changes which layers are selected in a document
 ---

-{{page.summary}}
+The `SelectionChanged` action is triggered when a user changes which layers are selected in a document.

 ## Action Context